CluedIn-io/CluedIn.Documentation/_docs/Crawler/Agents/Using Agents.md

 ## Deploying an agent
-Agent can be deployed by downloading a build artifact with ServerComponent remove.
+Agents can be deployed by downloading the Agent binaries and decompressing it onto an operating system of your choice.
+The folder ships with binaries for many different operating systems.
+We will use the example below of installing on a Windows machine.

-You can find the link to the latest version here: {tbd}
+Please ask your partner or direct CluedIn contact to give you access to these binaries.

 ### Configuring the agent
-Agent can be configured by visiting `container.config` that is inside your `<agent-root>/Agent` folder.
+The Agent can be configured by visiting the `container.config` that is inside your `<agent-root>/Agent` folder.

-You should see a similar configuration file:
+You should see a file that looks like this configuration file:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <configuration xmlns:urn="urn:schemas-microsoft-com:asm.v1" xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform">